 If you’re a business owner and you don’t understand the different types of “accounts” your outsourced bookkeeping service uses to organize your books and finances, measuring the success of your business will be impossible.
 It doesn’t matter how good you are at online marketing if you don’t have a clear financial picture of your business you’re going to run headlong into cash flow problems.

 Bookkeeping tells you the state of your business.
 For example, where are your finances?
 And where are they going?
 Can you quickly answer that question?
 We hope so.
 What do your accounts receivable look like?
 Are you constantly paying your own bills late?
-Not sweating the small stuff like understanding your own books is trouble in the making, says Lita Epstein, who designs online courses about reading financial reports and is the author of Bookkeeping Kit for Dummies.
+Not sweating the small stuff like understanding your own books is trouble in the making.

 If you’re new to managing your finances, we recommend outsourcing your small business bookkeeping.
 Here are some of the accounting and bookkeeping basics you need to understand: